 We are a private, non-profit, non-governmental organization incorporated in North Carolina.
-Since our founding, we have protected over 19,150 acres in Alleghany, Ashe, Avery, Mitchell, Watauga, Wilkes and Yancey Counties.
+Since our founding, we have protected over 20,000 acres in Alleghany, Ashe, Avery, Mitchell, Watauga, Wilkes and Yancey Counties.
 In addition to protecting working farmland, BRC’s efforts have resulted in the creation of state natural areas like Beech Creek Bog, Bear Paw and Bullhead Mountain.
-We continue to help Elk Knob State park expand its borders and in 2008 we led the way in establishing a 2,000-acre State Game Land preserve on Pond Mountain in Ashe County.
+We continue to help Elk Knob State Park and Grandfather Mountain State Park expand their borders and we led the way in establishing a 2,900-acre State Game Land preserve on Pond Mountain in Ashe County.

 In May of 2010,Blue Ridge Rural Land Trust (BRRLT) based in West Jefferson, North Carolina and High Country Conservancy, based in Boone merged to create Blue Ridge Conservancy (BRC).

 According to John Turner, then President of the newly combined organization, “The merger of these two highly respected groups created an enhanced organization with the capacity to advance land preservation in our northwest mountains to an unprecedented level.
 By joining forces, we strengthened our staff and board and also maximized our efficiency by eliminating previously duplicated administrative costs, conservancy functions, and overlapping service areas.”

 Walter Clark, Blue Ridge Conservancy’s Executive Director, remarked that “challenging economic times demand that conservation organizations carefully plan how to best utilize public and private dollars to fulfill their missions.
 The board and staff of BRC feel that we took a huge positive step forward in meeting our stewardship responsibilities to the lands we serve and the donors who make our work possible.”

 BRC also continues to work closely with state, federal and private partners to expand the public’s access to land with significant recreational, cultural and ecological value.
 Through these partnerships, BRC has helped protect critically important areas including: